-According to the IRS the income from airdrops and bounties is to be taxed as ordinary income.
-The basis for the valuation was the fair market value when the airdrop or bounty was received.
-All further gains/losses made from the inflow date within 365 days of sale are treated as short-term gains/losses and have to be reported on the taxpayer’s form 1040 with tax rates between 10-37%.
+According to the IRS, the income from airdrops and bounties is taxed as ordinary income.
+The basis for the valuation was the fair market value when you received the airdrop or bounty.
+All gains/losses made from the inflow date within 365 days of sale are treated as short-term gains/losses and have to be reported on the taxpayer's form 1040 with tax rates between 10-37%.
 From a holding period of 366 days onwards, they are subject to the long-term capital gains tax rate of 0-20%.
 Also, taxation is based on the first-in-first-out (FIFO) principle, particularly in the USA.

 Consistent transaction history

 Blockpit's Cryptotax application also calculates based on the FIFO (First-In-First-Out) and depot separation principles.
 As one of the leading providers of optimized portfolio tracking, Blockpit offers Big4 audited tax reports for the USA, Germany, Austria, and Switzerland and generic tax reports for users worldwide.
 We recommend that all taxpayers document all income from cryptocurrencies, as these transaction histories can also be requested retroactively by the tax office as evidence.